BCTU Privacy Notice

-The information collected about participants is kept by the CTU and the hospital, or other institution providing the data, typically for at least 10 years after the end of the trial, to allow the results of the trial to be verified if needed.
+The information collected about participants is kept by the BCTU and the hospital or GP practice, or other institution providing the data, typically for at least 10 years after the end of the trial, to allow the results of the trial to be verified if needed.
 This is a legal requirement for some types of trial.

 Information relating to healthcare professionals: